 Successfully obtaining permanent resident status through EB-5 is a two-step process:

-Successfully qualifying for the conditional green card is a two-step process.
-The first step requires an initial visa petition to be filed with the USCIS explaining the investment and why the investor qualifies.
-Once the petition is approved, the second step occurs.
-For those investors overseas, the approval is sent to the U.S. Consulate in the investor’s home country via the National Visa Center (NVC) where the investor and his family will be interviewed for their immigrant visas.
+If you are an overseas investor, the petition approval is sent to the U.S. Consulate in your home country via the National Visa Center (NVC) where you and your family will be interviewed for immigrant visas.
 The NVC coordinates with the Consulate in setting up an interview date.
-Once the Consulate issues the visa, the investor may travel to the U.S. as a Conditional Immigrant.
-The investor’s entrance into the U.S. as a conditional immigrant starts the two-year clock.
+Once the Consulate issues the visa, you may travel to the U.S. as a Conditional Immigrant.
+Your entrance into the U.S. as a conditional immigrant starts the two-year clock.

-Investors already in the U.S. in a lawful status when the USCIS approves the petition can opt to complete processing in the U.S. by filing an adjustment of status application to conditional permanent resident.
-While the adjustment application is pending with the USCIS, the USCIS can issue the investor work authorization valid for one year and an Advance Parole travel document valid for one year.
-The Advance Parole document allows for easy travel granting multiple entries to the U.S. while the adjustment of status application is pending without the need to apply for a new visa.
-Once the adjustment of status is granted, the two-year clock begins to run.
+If you are already in the U.S. in a lawful status when the USCIS approves the petition, you can opt to complete processing in the U.S. by filing an Adjustment of Status Application to become a conditional permanent resident.
+While the adjustment application is pending with the USCIS, the USCIS can issue you work authorization valid for one year and an Advance Parole travel document valid for one year.
+Once the Adjustment of Status is granted, the two-year clock begins to run.

-Investors must apply to remove their conditions with the USCIS within a window of time beginning 1 year and 9 months after receiving conditional residence and no later than the second anniversary.
-Conditional residents who can document the requisite funds were place at risk and 10 new jobs were created for US workers should have their conditions removed and receive permanent resident status.
+You must apply to remove your conditions with the USCIS within a window of time beginning 1 year and 9 months after receiving conditional residence and no later than the second anniversary.
+Conditional residents who can document that the requisite funds were placed at risk and sustained and that 10 new jobs were created for US workers should have their conditions removed and receive permanent resident status.